Skip to main content

 Grant Programs

-Oregon Housing and Community Services (OHCS) established the Affordable Rental Housing (ARH) Capacity Building (CB) program to support the important role our local and regional housing partners play in fostering community, health, and housing stability.
+OHCS General Housing Account Program Capacity Building (GHAP-CB) program to support the important role our local and regional housing partners play in fostering community, health, and housing stability.
+GHAP represents the funding sources.
+CB represents the intent of the fund.

 Nonprofit housing developers, local housing authorities, and Tribal Nation housing entities are uniquely positioned within their communities to support placemaking and provide culturally specific and responsive housing and resident services.
 Local governments also play a key role in facilitating the development and long-term viability of affordable rental housing projects.
 The GHAP CB program was created to support capacity strengthening in these entities towards meeting our shared goals in affordable rental housing development and operations.